A history of lace making

 Silk: Silk is a luxurious fiber that is prized for its shine and luster.
 It is often used in finer, more intricate lace designs, as it is soft and flexible, making it easy to work with.

 Synthetic Fibers: Synthetic fibers, such as nylon and polyester, are also used in lace making.
-They are durable, easy to care for, and often come in a variety of colors.
+They are durable, easy to care for, and often come in a variety of colours.

 In conclusion, each type of thread or yarn used in lace making has its own unique properties and appearance.
 Lace makers often choose their materials based on the desired effect and the type of lace design they are creating.